assignments-codex/level-3-assignments/week-4/day-3-assignment.md

 #### Objective

-Feature iteration with a small refactor.
+Insert new rows from a controlled form and render the updated list.

 #### Requirements

-1. Extend an existing feature with one meaningful improvement.
-2. Refactor a component or hook to reduce duplication or re-renders.
+1. Add a form that inserts a row via supabase-js on submit.
+2. Validate required fields and prevent submit when invalid.
+3. On success, refresh or append to the list so the new row is visible.
+4. Show a friendly message on failure and keep the form editable.
-3. README lists the change and where to test it.
+5. README lists the table name and columns.

 #### Submission

 Git repo link [live URL if applicable]

 #### Rubric (20 pts)

-- Meets the objective 0–5
+- Form inserts a row 0–5
-- Improvement works and is visible 0–5
+- List updates after insert 0–5
 - Project runs from README 0–5
 - Code organization 0–5